Discover the best picture books for toddlers – Oliver Jeffers’ stories spark imagination and warmth, making reading time a cherished daily ritual.

 Finding books that captivate both my son and me is always a rewarding experience and Oliver Jeffers’ books have done just that.

-and both left a lasting impression on us.
+Recently, we read “Here We Are“ and “The Boy: His Stories and How They Came to Be” and both left a lasting impression on us.
 Jeffers’ ability to weave profound messages into simple yet beautiful stories makes his books stand out.

 “The Boy: His Stories and How They Came to Be“ is a remarkable compilation that brings together four beloved classics: How to Catch a Star, Lost and Found, The Way Back Home, and Up and Down.
 What makes this collection truly special is the added glimpse into Jeffers’ creative process, with over 100 distinctive sketches, notes, and ideas carefully selected from his archives.
 Readers are treated to behind-the-scenes insights, including the real-life inspiration behind certain characters and stories, adding depth to the charming tales.
 The collection’s thoughtful design, featuring high-quality pages and engaging commentary, makes it more than just a storybook – it’s an artistic journey.

 “How to Catch a Star“ is a whimsical tale about a young boy’s dream of catching a star.
 The story captures the innocence and determination of childhood so perfectly that my son couldn’t stop talking about it.
-He loved following the boy’s creative attempts -from climbing trees to asking seagulls for help- and even imagined his own ways to catch a star.
+He loved following the boy’s creative attempts, from climbing trees to asking seagulls for help and even imagined his own ways to catch a star.
 The book’s stunning illustrations brought the story to life, with changing shadows and vibrant colors creating a magical atmosphere.
 It’s not just a bedtime story, it’s a conversation starter, inviting children to explore their own ideas and creativity.

 “Here We Are“, on the other hand, offers a heartfelt introduction to our planet.
 Jeffers manages to convey big ideas – kindness, connection, and caring for Earth– in a way that feels gentle and comforting.
 It’s the kind of book that resonates with kids and parents alike.
 My son loved pointing out the colorful illustrations, while I appreciated the deeper message about our shared humanity and responsibility.